acquire/linux-program-launcher/README.md

 I'm running Xubuntu and using XFCE4 desktop environment.
 I have only tested using this.

 Install mono runtime if you havent already.
+I did this using "sudo apt-get install mono".

 Download the .exe and right click on icon and choose "Open with "Mono Runtime"".
 (Instead of "Open with mono Runtime (Terminal))